College of EngineeringDepartment of Industrial and Systems EngineeringAcademicsGraduateCurrent StudentsInformation for Newly Admitted Students

 • Academic Suspension

-• Happens if the cumulative GPA remains under 3.0 after the next 11 credit hours of graduate enrollment after being put on probation.
+• Happens if the cumulative GPA of a student on probation remains under 3.0 after the next 11 credit hours of graduate enrollment or the next two semesters, whichever comes first.

 Applying for Graduation